Oil and Gas Pipeline Systems

 The scope of this Standard, as shown in Figures 1.1 and 1.2, includes

-a) for oil industry fluids, piping and equipment in offshore pipelines, onshore pipelines, tank farms, pump stations, pressure-regulating stations, and measuring stations;
+(a) for oil industry fluids, piping in offshore pipelines, onshore pipelines, tank farms, pump stations, pressure-reducing stations, and measuring stations;

-b) oil pump stations, pipeline tank farms, and pipeline terminals;
+(b) oil pipeline pump stations, pipeline tank farms, and pipeline terminals;

-e) for gas industry fluids, piping and equipment in offshore pipelines, onshore pipelines, compressor stations, measuring stations, and pressure-regulating stations;
+(d) for gas industry fluids, piping in offshore pipelines, onshore pipelines, compressor stations, measuring stations, and pressure-regulating stations;

 This Standard does not apply to